wferreirauy/binance-bot/README.md

 binance-bot bull-trade -t "XRP/USDT" -a 50 -sl 1.5 -tp 3.0 -b 0.9995 -s 1.0005 -rp 4 -ra 0
 ```

+#### Example Command Details

+The example above demonstrates a configuration with:
+- Trading the pair `XRP/USDT`.
+- Trading an amount of `50`.
+- A stop-loss of `1.5%` and a take-profit of `3%`.
+- Adjusted buy and sell factors, rounded the price to 4 decimals and the amount to 0 decimals.

+Modify these parameters based on your specific trading requirements.

+---

 #### Explanation of Command Arguments

 | Option               | Short | Description                                                                                 | Default       |